RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: The Proposed RNSG Approach

 \subsection{The RNSG Construction Algorithm}

-Algorithm~\ref{alg:rnsg} details the construction of the RNSG index.
-The process begins by building a neighborhood for each node $x$ that captures both spatial and attribute proximity.
-Spatially, we employ the classic NNDescent algorithm~\cite{2011nn-descent} to construct an approximate k-nearest neighbor graph (KNNG) (line~2), which identifies neighbors based on the distance function $\delta$.
-For attribute proximity, \yin{we define a node $x$ as an attribute-similar neighbor of $v$ if its attribute value $x.a$ lies within a threshold $ef_\mathrm{attribute}$ centered at $v.a$, i.e., $|v.a-x.a| \leq ef_\mathrm{attribute}$ (line~3, lines~7-8). }The final candidate neighbor set for each node $v$ is formed by merging its \textit{spatial neighbors} from the approximate KNNG with $degree(v)=ef_\mathrm{spatial}$and its \textit{attribute-similar neighbors} (lines~3-8).
+\revRoneStart Algorithm~\ref{alg:rnsg} details the construction of the RNSG index.
+The process begins by building a candidate neighborhood for each node $x$ that captures both spatial and attribute proximity.
+Spatially, we employ the classic NNDescent algorithm~\cite{2011nn-descent} to construct an approximate $ef_\mathrm{spatial}$-NN candidate graph (line~2), which identifies neighbors based on the distance function $\delta$.
+This graph is used only as a candidate source: its raw edges are not kept in the final RNSG unless they survive range-aware pruning.
+For a fixed dataset, distance metric, and KNNG degree, this candidate graph is a dataset-level spatial structure rather than an RNSG parameter choice.
+It can therefore be built once and reused to construct multiple RNSG variants with different range-window or pruning parameters, and it may also serve other graph-index construction pipelines that consume kNN candidates.
+After the final RNSG is produced, the temporary KNNG can be discarded; the deployed RNSG index stores only the retained RNSG graph and its query-time auxiliary structures.
+For attribute proximity, we do not use an attribute-value radius.
+Instead, after sorting all objects by their numeric attribute, each node $v_i$ adds the $ef_\mathrm{attribute}$ predecessors and the $ef_\mathrm{attribute}$ successors around its attribute rank (lines~3 and 7--8).
+Thus, $ef_\mathrm{attribute}$ is an \emph{attribute-order window size}: it controls how many nearby objects in the sorted attribute order are exposed to the pruning stage.
+The final candidate neighbor set for each node $v$ is formed by merging its \textit{spatial candidates} from the approximate KNNG, whose degree is $ef_\mathrm{spatial}$, with these \textit{attribute-window candidates} (lines~3-8).
+Formally, for each node \(x\), let \(C_x^{sp}(V)\) be the spatial candidates generated from the dataset-level approximate KNNG and let \(C_x^{attr}(V)\) be the two-sided attribute-window candidates in the global attribute order.
+RNSG prunes the fixed candidate source \(C_x=C_x^{sp}(V)\cup C_x^{attr}(V)\).
+Relative to exact RRNG, approximation can arise from three bounded-resource effects: an ideal RRNG edge endpoint may be absent from \(C_x\), an ideal pruning witness may be absent from \(C_x\), or a valid candidate may be truncated by the finite degree budget \(m\).
+This is the practical gap between RRNG and RNSG.
 Subsequently, we apply Algorithm~\ref{alg:RAP} to prune this candidate set, obtaining the final neighbor list for each node (line 9).
-Finally, the RNSG is obtained from the union of all edges (lines~10-12).
-The time complexity of Algorithm~\ref{alg:rnsg} is presented in the following theorem.
+Finally, the RNSG is obtained from the union of all retained edges (lines~10-12).
+The following theorem analyzes the RNSG-specific pruning and edge-generation cost after the spatial candidate graph is available; in the experiments, we report the KNNG and RNSG stages together as total construction time. \reviseend